Calathea leopardina (Calathea Freddie) Indoor Care, Propagation, Problems & Solutions

 Watering

-Water Calathea Freddie liberally and keep the soil consistently moist at all times during the growing season.
-Reduce watering in the cold season as growth is minimal at this time but do not allow the soil to dry out completely.
+Reduce watering in the cold season (fall and winter) as growth is minimal at this time.
+However, do not allow the soil to dry out completely to avoid drooping and curling, crispy leaf edges.

-It is advisable to water the plant with water that is at room temperature to avoid shocking the tropical plant.
-The water should also be free of chlorine and flourides as like other Calathea, it is sensitive to chemicals dissolved in water which will cause brown leaf tips and edges.
+Use water that is at room temperature to avoid shocking this tropical plant which can result in reduced growth.
+The water should also be free of chlorine and flourides to avoid brown leaf tips and edges.

 Light Requirements

-Calathea leopardina grows best in bright indirect light away from direct sunlight to avoid scorching of the leaves and loss of leaf color.
+Calathea Freddie thrives in bright indirect light.
+Put it a few feet from a large well-lit window.
+Keep it away from direct sunlight to avoid scorching and loss of leaf color.

-If the natural lighting is not sufficient, you may grow the plant under grow lights to ensure it receives the right amount of light.
-Check out these full spectrum grow lights on Amazon.
+If the lighting is not sufficient, it may lead to slow growth and less vibrant leaves.
+Therefore, move the plant to a brighter spot or use grow lights to ensure the plant receives the right amount of light.

 For even growth to prevent lopsided growth, regularly rotate the pot to ensure that the plant receives light on all sides.